umbraco/UmbracoDocs/umbraco-cloud/databases/cloud-database.md

 # Database

-In order for you to be able to work with your Cloud database there are a few steps you will need to do before you are able to work with it locally.
+In order for you to be able to work with your Cloud database, there are a few steps you will need to do.
+You will need to do these steps before you are able to work with it locally.
 This article will go through the needed steps.
 At the end of the article you will be ready to start working with the database.

 ## Connecting to your Cloud database locally

-First, Umbraco Cloud automatically overrides whatever is in the 'umbracoDbDsn' connection string in the 'web.config' or the 'appSettings.json" when the site is running on Cloud.
+First, Umbraco Cloud automatically overrides whatever is in the 'umbracoDbDsn' connection string in the `web.config` or the `appSettings.json` when the site is running on Cloud.
 This means that any connection string in there named 'umbracoDbDsn' will only ever be used when you run the site locally (cloned).
 In rare cases, you might need the database timeout increased on Cloud, for that you'll need to reach out to support for assistance.

 Second, for security, your database on Umbraco Cloud is running behind a firewall.
 In order to connect to the database, you'll need to open the firewall for the relevant IPs.
 This can be a single IP, a list of IPs, or even an IP range.
 It's done from the Connection Details page on your project.
 Click the "Settings" menu in the upper right corner of your project and select "Connection Details".
 If you don't see the menu item, it's due to permissions and you'll need to contact the administrator of your project.